Since 1965, Tennessee Craft has worked to continue and create Tennessee’s fine craft tradition.

 · Pro Bono public relations assistance in managing a statewide media campaign.

 Many opportunities exist for individuals, businesses or organizations to support Tennessee Craft and the work we do.
 Monetary donations are the most versatile form of support, whether it is through Giving Matters, a mailed check to our address, or a PayPal payment (using your credit card) through our website.
 Each gift directly impacts our work to continue and create Tennessee’s fine craft tradition.
 In-kind donations are also needed.
 We value a variety of items from food to technology.
 At every fair, companies such as Provence Bakery, Great Harvest Bread Company, Sweet 16th Bakery, Costco and Bacon & Caviar Gourmet Catering provide food donations to feed exhibiting artists a free breakfast each morning of the fair.
-We encourage you to work with your company to provide some food to strengthen our community of artists.
+We encourage you to work with your company to provide food to upgrade the benefits we offer our community of exhibiting artists.
 Tennessee Craft’s staff also appreciates donations of software and hardware that allow us to easily and effectively carry out the mission and good work of the organization.
 Email or call if you think you can help!

 We invite you to volunteer at our craft fairs in Centennial Park, in our office doing administrative or special project work, or coordinating small events that bring visibility and connection to our craft artists .
 This help is a valuable contribution to Tennessee Craft.
 Having extra hands extends our ability to provide resources, opportunities and programming to artists and outreach to the arts-loving community.
 We encourage artists to become members to receive unique benefits while helping us be the statewide advocate for fine craft in Tennessee.